storj/docs/app/(docs)/object-mount/windows/page.md

 ## Next Steps

-Start with the **Installation Guide**.
+Start with the **Installation Guide**:

-Move on to the **User Guide** for instructions on creating mounts and working with object storage in your daily workflows.

-Lastly, review the Windows OS-specific **Feature Guide** and the appropriate **Media Application Guide**.

 - Windows [Installation Guide](docId:VFmmZcEdcxpZZCx5)

+Move on to the **User Guide** for instructions on creating mounts and working with object storage in your daily workflows:

 - Windows [User Guide](docId:khHGfZsyY9NJ2uGK)

+Lastly, review the Windows OS-specific **Feature Guide** and the appropriate **Media Application Guide**:

 - Windows [Feature Guide](docId:xMKcaWrTVK6QMD8h)
 - [Media Application Guides](docId:JXF4_NLsV@nh9QcT)